NinaQuik/PyBer_Analysis/README.md

 ## Analysis
 ### Results
-Combining two .csv files containing ride data and city information, a DataFrame is created to summarize the differences in ride-sharing data among Urban, Suburban, and Rural city types.
+Combining two .csv files containing ride data and city information, a DataFrame is created to summarize the differences in ridesharing data among Urban, Suburban, and Rural city types.
 ![Summary Overview](/analysis/PyBer_summary_df.png)
 From the sampled data, one can see that:
 - There were 2375 total rides.
-Urban (1625) account for 68.4% of rides, Suburban rides (625) make up 26.3%, and Rural rides (125) are 5.3% of all rides.
+Urban rides (1625) account for 68.4% of rides, Suburban rides (625) make up 26.3%, and Rural rides (125) are 5.3% of all rides.

   ![Rides By Type](/analysis/Fig6.png)